Five-Minute Film Festival

 The Five-Minute Film Festival is an annual countywide event that provides an opportunity for K-12 students to demonstrate learning in a 21st century context and showcase their work in front of a community audience.
 To participate, students create, as individuals or in groups, short videos (up to five-minutes long) on a designated theme and submit them to SCOE for judging by a celebrity panel.
 The top films debut at a spring film festival.

-Submit films by clicking here - All films are due by the end of the day on March 26, 2021.
+Submit films HERE - All Films must be submitted by the end of the day on March 28, 2022

 How to Participate

 All films that meet the Festival guidelines will be showcased on the SCOE website.
-A panel of celebrity judges will determine the winners and the top 15 films will be screened at a free viewing at 3rd Street Cinemas in Santa Rosa.
+A panel of celebrity judges will determine the winners and the top 15 films will be screened at a free viewing at a Sonoma County theater.
 Films will be judged on the following criteria:

 - Connection to the Festival Theme